lightward/mechanic-tasks/docs/create-a-draft-order-from-the-cart/README.md

 ### Installation

 1. Create a Mechanic webhook ([learn how](https://help.usemechanic.com/en/articles/2637727-getting-started-with-webhooks)), and update this task's options to reflect the webhook's configuration.
+Use whatever event topic you like - "user/carts/draft_order", for example. :)
 2. In an appropriate place in your cart template, add a button to send the cart data to Mechanic.
 Use the following code to get started:

     ```